HurricaneSANS/BrickPlanet/README.md

 # Username & ID Scalper

 Gets the username and ID of every user on brick-planet and puts it in the users.tx file.
+(Please Note: If you get errors for users, change the time.wait(1.5) to 2 or 2.5)

 # Instilation of U&I Scalper